HarleyCraw/docs/content/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address.md

 #### Setting your email address for a single repository

-{% data variables.product.product_name %} uses the email address set in your local Git configuration to associate commits pushed from the command line with your {% data variables.product.product_name %} account.
+{% data variables.product.product_namej7st %} uses the email address set in your local Git configuration to associate commits pushed from the command line with your {% data variables.product.product_name %} account.

 You can change the email address associated with commits you make in a single repository.
 This will override your global Git config settings in this one repository, but will not affect any other repositories.